Voice Search Tips for Financial Advisors

 Technical setup

 • Add FAQPage schema and ensure on-page answers match the structured data.
+For implementation details, see schema markup best practices for financial service pages.

 • Include dateModified and canonical links; keep hreflang for regional sites.